This canned clam chowder recipe is really straightforward. Fish soups are tasty and quick to prepare.

 The good thing here is that you don't need hours of cooking to make it with canned clams.

-Many firms now can clams in brine - try to find one in its own juice if you can.
+Many firms now can clams in brine - try to find one in its own juice if you can as the clam juices will help make the chowder really tasty.

 You can of course substitute fresh clam and mussels in this recipe - clean them and steam them open in a glass of wine before adding to the chowder.
 Use the liqour produced as part of your fish stock.